The North East Ambulance Service provides award-winning, paramedic-led, First Aid, Health and Safety and Trauma training.

 A dedicated training centre and bespoke tailored packages.

-A stoke is a medical emergency it occurs when there's bleeding in the brain or when normal blood flow to the brain is blocked.
+A stroke is a medical emergency it occurs when there's bleeding in the brain or when normal blood flow to the brain is blocked.
 The brain needs the oxygen in the blood to work properly.
 Lack of oxygen causes damage to the brain cells.
 The speed of treatment can have a dramatic impact on the casualty's recovery, but unfortunately it is often delayed because helpers call the doctor instead of calling 999.

 Shock is a life-threatening condition that occurs when the circulatory system fails to provide enough oxygenated blood to the body and, as a result, deprives the vital organs of oxygen.
 Do you know how to best help someone in shock?